RightMesh/Superpeer/README.md

 Todo: detect in gradle or use a set variable to specify whether we are running on a local machine or AWS instance.
 Also add an option to set a remote parity machine (if the superpeer wants to separate funciton).

+# Steps to run on AWS
+Install and get parity running
+`./configure.sh`

+Verify parity is running:
+`ps ax | grep parity`

+Compile against the latest library version
+`./gradlew build --refresh-dependencies`

+Create the binary to run the superpeer
+`./gradlew installDist`

+Run the superpeer
+`./build/install/Superpeer/bin/Superpeer`

+In your app, make sure you set the superpeer to the IP address of the AWS
+instance:
+`mm.setSuperPeer("IP");`